Authored by the expert who managed and guided the team behind the Thailand Property Pack

 How do I confirm there are no liens in Chiang Mai right now?

-The standard way to confirm there are no liens or encumbrances on a property in Chiang Mai is to request an official search through the Land Office, which will show any mortgages, legal claims, or restrictions registered against the title.
+The standard way to confirm there are no liens on a Chiang Mai property is to run a fresh Land Office title search and inspect the registered rights shown on the title deed.

 How do I check zoning and permitted use in Chiang Mai right now?